Travel by local train, road and boat from Central Java to Bali on our exciting new 2-week Indonesia tour

 Explore the fantastic ‘Rainbow Village’.
 This crumbling, labyrinth-style quarter was formerly earmarked for demolition before local students teamed up with a paint company to create one of the best urban renewal schemes we’ve come across.
 We’ll also have time to take in some of the City’s celebrated Dutch-period architecture, before a drive to Bromo National Park.

-Overnight: Bromo Transport: Minibus, Train, Meals: B, D,
+Overnight: Bromo Transport: Minibus, Train, Meals: B, L, D,

-Day 11 - Alas Purwo National Park - jeep tour
+Day 9 - Alas Purwo National Park - boat and jeep tour

 Day tour by jeep to the nearby Alas Purwo National Park, located on a remote peninsula in the far southeastern corner of Java.
-On the itinerary is wildlife spotting, a picturesque beach, a boat trip through the mangrove swamps and, time-permitting, a visit to a turtle sanctuary.
+On the itinerary are wildlife spotting, a picturesque beach, a boat trip through the mangrove swamps and a visit to a turtle sanctuary.

 Overnight: Kalibaru Transport: Minibus, Walk, Meals: B, L,